JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

     ![Set the environment variable](set-environment-variable.png){width=700}

-Subsequent builds with this run configuration will perform all optimizations available for the frontend part of the application, including dead code elimination.
-Still, they will be slower than development builds, so it would be good to remove this flag again while you are developing.
+Subsequent builds with this run configuration will perform all available optimizations for the frontend part of the application, including eliminating dead code.
+They will still be slower than development builds, so it would be good to remove this flag again while you are developing.

 ## Build the frontend

 To render and manage user interface elements, use the popular framework [React](https://reactjs.org/) together with the available [wrappers](https://github.com/JetBrains/kotlin-wrappers/) for Kotlin.
-Setting up a full project with React will allow you to re-use it and its configuration as a jumping-off point for future more complex multiplatform applications.
+Setting up a full project with React will allow you to re-use it and its configuration as a starting point for more complex multiplatform applications.

 For a more in-depth view of typical workflows and how apps are developed with React and Kotlin/JS, see